Things to Know About Finger and Toenail Injury

 - Nail bruise: The doctor may decide to drain the blood by placing a hole in the nail plate.
 This painless procedure allows the blood to drain out of the hole and relieve the pressure and throbbing sensation.
 This can be done with a heated paperclip, a heated needle, or a battery-operated heating device.
 The doctor may occasionally choose to remove the nail and examine the nail bed for a laceration.
 This is more likely if it is a large bruise and the bone is broken.

-- Nail laceration (cut): At least a portion of the nail will have to be removed prior to repair of the cut.
+- Nail laceration (cut): At least a portion of the nail will have to be removed before repair of the cut.
 The nail bed and the surrounding skin will have to be sewn up, often with several different types of sutures (stitches).
-After the nail bed has been repaired, the nail will be replaced and sewn or glued (with medical-grade glue) to the finger, or a special type of gauze will be inserted in place of the nail.
+After the nail bed has been repaired, the nail will be replaced and sewn or glued (with medical-grade glue) to the finger, or a special type of gauze will be inserted in the place of the nail.
 This dressing will have to remain in place for two to three weeks.

 - Fingertip amputation: The doctor will probably not be able to reattach the tip of the finger.
 If the piece is large and clean enough, a few major medical centers may try to reattach the tip or improve the final appearance of the finger using advanced techniques.
 Even with highly trained hand surgeons and microvascular techniques, there is a high rate of failure with this procedure.

 - Nail avulsion: The nail sometimes can be replaced under the skin if there has been no damage to the nail bed.
 However, with a nail avulsion, there is usually a nail bed injury that will require nail bed repair.